khoramism/python-revised-mautic/index.rst

-.. python-revised-mautic documentation master file, created by sphinx-quickstart on Sat Jul 20 05:28:06 2024.
+..
+Python Mautic Library documentation master file, created by sphinx-quickstart on Sat Jul 20 06:16:15 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-python-revised-mautic documentation
+Python Mautic Library documentation
 ===================================

 Add your content using ``reStructuredText`` syntax.
 See the